linadelh/lin-portfolio/README.md

 ##  How to Run
 Just open the `index.html` file in your browser.
-No setup needed — it's that simple
+No setup needed.. it's that simple

 ---